continuouspipe/dockerfiles/tools/compare/README.md

 # Comparison Tool

-A tool to compare the :latest and :stable tags of each of the docker images, and tag the :latest image as :stable if the diff is agreeable.
+A tool to compare the :latest and :latest tags of each of the docker images, and tag the :latest image as :latest if the diff is agreeable.

 ## Usage